- You’ll find outstanding Double Plus (A++) sound or close to it throughout this vintage Blue Note pressing – exceptionally quiet vinyl too

-- Both of these sides are clean, clear and natural sounding with a lovely bottom end and lots of space around all of the players, and side one is not far behind in all those areas
+- Side two is clean, clear and natural sounding with a lovely bottom end and lots of space around all of the players, and side one is not far behind in all those areas

-A TOP PRESSING of what we consider to be one of the best later Blue Note titles, both sonically and musically!
-This 1970 Donald Byrd album is one of the best jazz-fusion albums we know of, and this copy boasts DEMO QUALITY SOUND.
+An excellent pressing of what we consider to be one of the best later Blue Note titles, both sonically and musically.
+This 1970 Donald Byrd album is one of the best jazz-fusion albums we know of, and this copy boasts Demo Disc Quality sound.
 Old-school jazz purists may turn their nose, but if you’re a fan of late ’60s / early ’70s Miles Davis this one is right up your alley.
 The sound is nothing short of stunning.